 That’s not to say that a mechanical, sterile tone-of-voice is the only means to achieve click-throughs.
 Creativity and clarity can exist side-by-side in harmony…you just need to balance them out.

-If you're in the business of selling wares online, particularly to an audience of hyper-connected millennials, you can't afford to lose their attention.
+You can’t afford to lose your customer’s attention.
 This is especially so for writing for social media, and encouraging click-throughs from emails.

-There are many ways to ensure your writing gets to the point, and fast.
+There are many ways to make sure your writing gets to the point, and fast.

-But in the interest of being clear, here are just 5 tips that will help you declutter your copy and articulate your ideas more effectively.
+But in the interest of being clear, here are just 5 tips that will help you declutter your copy.

 Did she utilise the spoon, or did she use the spoon?
 Longer words are useful if you’re trying to demonstrate your mastery of the English language, but they can also come across as pretentious and unnecessary.
 Unless you’re writing for a crowd of academics, ditch the fancy word if a shorter one gets the point across.